 Price | $$$ |

-Diameter sizes range from 0.016 inches and stretch up to 0.25 inches.
-These drill bits are constructed of high-speed steel, so while they may cost very little, they can last the distance.
+The bit sizes range from 0.016 inches to 0.25 inches in diameter.
+These drill bits are made of high-speed steel, so they are quite durable despite their low price.

 Set size | 10-pieces |